AlphaTechnolog/dotfiles-old/README.md

 - Papirus Icon Theme (The icon theme, select the teal style in your console: $ papirus-folders -C teal)
 - dt-dark-theme (It is encountered in the distrotube repository!)

+## Some requirements

+You must install a some Nerd Fonts

+- UbuntuMono Nerd Font
+- SauceCodePro Nerd Font

+It can be available in the [Nerd Fonts Download Page](https://www.nerdfonts.com/font-downloads)

 ## Cheatsheet

 Conky already have this, but in this guide I present it for you!